 For the latest information on surcharges during the COVID19 Pandemic, view the HMRC VAT site for up to date information.

-When in the shoes of petitioning creditor, consider factors relating to the purpose of the order and the history of the previous payment trail.
+When in the shoes of a petitioning creditor, consider factors relating to the purpose of the order and the history of the previous payment trail.

 HMRC’s response may depend on the reason for the order and the trading trend before.